noelmace/angular-transition-sugar/README.md

 #### template handling

-The best template solution with noelmace/angular-transition-sugar is the following : use an angular template caching solution, like gulp-ng-html2js, which will transform each html template to a new angularjs module, whose name will be the template 'url'.
+We recommand the following template handling solution with angular-transition-sugar : use an angular template caching solution, like gulp-ng-html2js, which will transform each html template to a new angularjs module, whose name will be the template 'url'.

 Here is a configuration example :